 Only 35 millimeters in diameter and just 6.20 millimeters thick, the case is equipped with an oversized winding crown.
 While almost disproportionately huge, it perfectly serves its function making the daily job of winding the watch a lot more comfortable.

-As always, the timekeeper comes equipped with a nice and clean sand-blasted and silvered dial that serves as a perfect background for the three heat-blued baton-shaped hands.
+The nice and clean sand-blasted and silvered dial serves as a perfect background for the three heat-blued baton-shaped hands.

 As usual, the five Arabic numerals and the six baton-shaped hour markers are pleasant to look at: while bold and highly legible, they still leave enough breathing space on the small dial.

-The subsidiary seconds hand at 6 o’clock is still placed inside a recessed sub-dial decorated with a finely executed circular pattern.
+The subsidiary seconds hand at 6 o’clock is still ticking away seconds inside a recessed sub-dial decorated with a finely executed circular pattern.

 The only visible difference of the new Tangente Alma Mater from the rest of the pack is the red “academic quarter-hour” scale between 12 and 3 o’clock.